mike-fabian/ibus-typing-booster/content/docs/user/index.md

 # Setup {#setup}
-Ibus-typing-booster has a setup tool which allows to adapt the behaviour a lot to your preferences.
+Ibus-typing-booster has a setup tool which allows you to adapt the behaviour a lot to your preferences.

 ## Basic setup for your language {#basic-setup-for-your-language}